owl73/westmarch-landol/class/adept/anatomist.md

 The process will negate the detriment of one wound but cause a side effect.
 Removing a fatal wound stabilizes the patient and causes 3 side effects.

+### D: Caustic Sterilization
+Working with anatomy of strange beings requires advanced techniques of sterilization.
+These compounds can double as a potent acid.
+Once per day you may expend these compounds to either
+- reroll a surgical check
+- use as a splash weapon detailing 1d12 damage + [Template] and blinging the target if they fail a constitution check.

 ### D: Aberrant Alteration

 You can now use human flesh in place of monstrous components in your recorded